sirulli/yoimages/README.md

 Thanks to [Thomas Meyer](https://github.com/tmconnect/ "") for code contributions and fixes to the German translations.

-Thanks to [Robert Vermeulen](https://github.com/robert388 "") for adding better support for metadata and making YoImages compatible with Regenerate Thumbnails plugin.
+Thanks to [Robert Vermeulen](https://github.com/robert388 "") for adding better support for metadata, support for WP-CLI commands and making YoImages compatible with Regenerate Thumbnails plugin.